pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 # logout and login to the desired new backend
 $ pulumi logout
-$ pulumi login # default to Pulumi Service
+$ pulumi login # default to Pulumi Cloud

 # create a new stack with the same name on pulumi.com
 $ pulumi stack init my-app-production